2011 Southern Hills Cabernet Sauvignon

 This wine was fermented in stainless steel tank and pumped over twice daily.

-Aged for 14 months in a combination of American, French, Eastern European, and neutral oak.
+Aged for 14 months in a combination of American, French, Eastern European, neutral oak barrels and stainless steel tanks.